Time-Varying Dispersion Integer-Valued GARCH Models: Introduction

 \section{Introduction}

-Modeling count time series data is a challenging and very exciting research topic with applications in many different areas such as epidemiology, sociology, economics, and health science.
-A well-established methodology, for dealing with count time series data, has been developed under the framework of INteger-valued Generalized AutoRegressive Conditional Heteroscedastic (INGARCH) models, which have been initially studied and explored by \cite{hei2003}, \cite{ferlandetal2006}, \cite{foketal2009}, and \cite{fok2011}.
-The INGARCH nomenclature emerges from the fact that for a Poisson distribution (this assumption is imposed in the aforementioned papers), the mean equals its variance, therefore modeling of mean implies modeling of variance like the classic continuous GARCH models introduced by \cite{bollerslev1986}.
-Consequently, such models are considered in the literature as integer counterpart of the GARCH models although this terminology should be used cautiously because ordinary GARCH processes do not consider dynamics for the conditional mean; for instance, see \cite{foketal2009}.
+Modeling count time series data is a challenging and exciting research topic with applications in many areas such as epidemiology, sociology, economics, and health science.
+A well-established methodology, for dealing with count time series data, has been developed under the framework of the so-called INteger-valued Generalized AutoRegressive Conditional Heteroscedastic (INGARCH) models, which have been initially studied and explored by \cite{hei2003}, \cite{ferlandetal2006}, \cite{foketal2009}, and \cite{fok2011}.
+The INGARCH nomenclature emerges from the fact that for a Poisson distribution (this assumption is imposed in the aforementioned papers), the mean equals its variance.
+Therefore modeling of mean implies modeling of variance like in the classic GARCH models introduced by \cite{bollerslev1986}.
+Consequently, such models are considered in the literature as an integer counterpart of the GARCH models although this terminology should be used cautiously because ordinary GARCH processes are employed for modeling time-varying variances.

-A Poisson $\mbox{INGARCH}(p,q)$ (with $p,q\in\mathbb N_0$) model $\{Y_t\}_{t\in\mathbb N}$ is defined by
+A Poisson $\mbox{INGARCH}(p,q)$ (with $p,q\in\mathbb N$) model $\{Y_t\}_{t\in\mathbb Z}$ is defined by

-where $\mathcal F_{t-1}=\sigma\{Y_{t-1},\ldots,Y_0,\lambda_0\}$, $\beta_0>0$, $\beta_i\geq0$ and $\alpha_j\geq0$, for all $i=1,\ldots,p$ and $j=1,\ldots,q$.
+where $\mathcal F_{t}=\sigma\{Y_{s}, s \leq t\}$, $\beta_0>0$, $\beta_i\geq0$ and $\alpha_j\geq0$, for all $i=1,\ldots,p$ and $j=1,\ldots,q$.
 Since $E(Y_t|\mathcal F_{t-1})=\mbox{Var}(Y_t|\mathcal F_{t-1})=\lambda_t$, the model specifies dynamic processes for both the conditional mean and variance, as previously stated.